-Apprenticeship level: this is a level 3 apprenticeship.
+Apprenticeship Level: this is a level 5 apprenticeship

-On-programme training duration: minimum 12 months (typical 18 months).
+On-Programme Training Duration: minimum 12 months (typical 18 months)

-On-programme training: The training for the L&D apprenticeship standard is designed to prepare the apprentice for EPA.
+On-Programme Training: The training for the L&D apprenticeship standard is designed to prepare the apprentice for end point assessment.
 Throughout the training programme the apprentice will gain technical knowledge, practical experience and the wider skills and behaviours required for the occupation.
 The training programme should be structured and delivered with the active involvement of the employer.
 It should include formal off-the-job training and planned on-the-job opportunities to practise new skills in the real work environment.

-Job titles and work tasks can differ from employer to employer but one fundamental aspect of the apprenticeship is that all L&D Practitioners must be given the necessary work activities that will allow them to contextualise their training, develop their competence and prepare for EPA.
+Job titles and work tasks can differ from employer to employer but one fundamental aspect of the apprenticeship is that all L&D Consultant/Business Partners must be given the necessary work activities that will allow them to contextualise their training, develop their competence and prepare for end point assessment.

-The employer will hold regular one-to-one and performance management meetings to help the apprentice to progress.
+The employer will hold regular one to one and performance management meetings to help the apprentice to progress.
 This should include feedback and development guidance specifically aligned to the apprenticeship standard.
-The training provider can support this by ensuring the employer is clear on the requirements of the apprenticeship and fills any gaps (identified by the employer) with off-the-job training for the apprentice.
+The Training Provider can support this by ensuring the employer is clear on the requirements of the apprenticeship and fills any gaps (identified by the employer) with off-the-job training for the apprentice.
 It is important for the employer and training provider to build regular check points into the design of the apprenticeship programme to ensure development milestones are on target.
 It is the shared responsibility of the training provider and the employer to ensure an apprentice is ready for EPA, although the employer will make the final decision.

-The EPA: is the final assessment for an apprentice and its purpose is to determine that the apprentice can do the job and undertake the role of an L&D Practitioner.
-There are two complementary assessment methods which must be completed in the following order:
+The EPA: is the final assessment for an apprentice to ensure they can do the job of an L&D Consultant/Business Partner.
+There are two complementary methods which must be completed in the following order:

-EPA1 - work-based project with Professional discussion EPA2 - presentation and Q&A based on a Learning journal.
+EPA1 - work-based project with professional discussion EPA2 - presentation and QA based on a learning journal.

-EPA duration: five months (maximum).
+EPA Duration: 5 months (maximum).